thomasabishop/eolas/Computer_Architecture/Bus.md

 - The logical communication channel that is established over those wires
 - The collection of bits themselves that travel along the wires conceived as a single entity

+This last definition is closes to the Latin origin of the term: _omnibus_ which means _for many_.

 ## Main buses

 | Bus type      | Description                                                                                                                                                                                                                                      |